rubo77/Identiconizer/README.md

 Features
 ========
 * Use identicons for newly created contacts.
-A service is normally used to detect new contacts.
-If you use the Xposed Framework, you can enable Identiconizer! as a module instead to integrate the application into the system.
+A background service is used to detect new contacts and automatically assign them an identicon.
 * Choose from seven different identicon styles: Retro, Contemporary, Spirograph, Dot Matrix, Gmail, Unicornify, and Visiglyphs.
 * Specify the identicon sizes, from 96x96 up to 720x720 (256x256 max on ICS.)
 * Choose a custom background color for the created identicons.